Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • Troxerutin and others.

-Locally prescribed suppositories for hemorrhoids after childbirth:
+Suppositories are prescribed locally for hemorrhoids after childbirth:

 • Natalsid - made from plant extracts, act both on nodes and as a mild laxative;